yunzn2010/Intel-RealSense-D455-and-Unitree-Go1-Navigation/README.md

 For those who can read Mandarin, I highly recommand you read this page:
 [https://www.yuque.com/ironfatty]

 We are still editing this page.
+Please do not directly follow my page.

 ### Hardware
 1. 1x Unitree Go1 Robot Education (Jetson Nano Version) set